mlozic/OGC/README.md

 keep in mind if you update user after it is authenticated you will need to authenticate again with updated data

-Roles are "MANAGEMENT", "DEV_OPS" and "DEVELOPER" everithing else result in bad request
+Roles are "MANAGEMENT", "DEV_OPS" and "DEVELOPER" username is unique